Learn More About Taxation in Australia

 State jurisdiction to impose taxes and duties

-States and Territories most commonly impose tax on immovable property situated in that particular State, as well as on various other state-based transactions such as car registration and employment.
+States and Territories most commonly impose a tax on immovable property situated in that particular State, as well as on various other state-based transactions such as car registration and employment.

 Many State and Territory taxes and duties are not consistent throughout Australia and therefore the laws applicable in each jurisdiction must be considered where relevant.
-The taxes and duties mentioned below however indicate some common forms of state taxation.
+The taxes and duties mentioned below, however, indicate some common forms of state taxation.